 - Question and Answer papers must be collected before students leave the exam room. - Answer papers should be collected in exam number order, or sorted after collection if this is not practical.
 In external exams students are usually seated "snake-wise" - that is, from front to back of row A, from back to front of row B, from front to back of row C etc. - Students using a laptop must save their work to a USB stick provided and remain in exam conditions until this paper is printed and each page signed by the student.
 This will be under the direction of the invigilator.
+Students using a computer reader/word processor will submit their work via google classroom directly to the Exams Classroom.
 They will be escorted by a member of the Exams Team from the exam room to the Exams office for printing - For internal exams students must add their subject teacher's name to the top of their paper/ answer sheet.